Umbel convexity and the geometry of trees

 \end{theo}

-Equipped with Proposition \ref{prop:bin-tree-dist}, we can show that two results from \cite{LNP09} about Markov convexity actually holds for the much weaker notion of fork cotype.
+Equipped with Proposition \ref{prop:bin-tree-dist}, we can show that two results from \cite{LNP09} about Markov convexity actually holds for the much weaker notion of infrasup-fork convexity.
 The proofs are the same as in \cite{LNP09} where the full power of Markov convexity was not needed (these partial results were greatly strengthened in \cite{MendelNaor13} where the proof of Theorem \ref{thm:MN-LNP} was completed).
 We recall the short arguments for the convenience of the reader.